 Fees: Students who drop all of their classes by the second week of instruction will receive a 100% refund of fees.
 However, students will not receive a refund of fees if they drop only some of their classes.

-SUMMER ENROLLMENT: Students enrolled in courses in the Summer term must abide by the withdrawal deadlines posted by Center for Community Engagement (CCE), formerly CCECS.
-Withdrawal and refund deadlines vary during the Summer and can be looked up for each individual course/CRN on the CCECS website.
+Summer Enrollment: Students enrolled in courses in the Summer term must abide by the withdrawal deadlines posted on the Academic Calendar for Summer Session 1 and Summer Session 2.
+Withdrawal and refund deadlines vary for special Summer term dates and can be looked up for each individual course/CRN here.

 3. If I plan not to attend, will my classes be dropped for me automatically?